langhorst/justinlanghorst.com/content/posts/2022/cold-storage-crypto.md

 Self-custody.

 First, what is self-custody?
 Self-custody refers to being your own bank.
-The phrase “not your wallet, not your crypto” typically refers to storing your coins in a wallet whose custody is in the hands of a third party, i.e. a centralized exchange.
-This isn’t necessarily bad, as long as you know that you are putting 100% trust and control of the contents of that wallet with that third party.
+The phrase "not your wallet, not your crypto" typically refers to storing your coins in a wallet whose custody is in the hands of a third party, i.e. a centralized exchange.
+This isn't necessarily bad, as long as you know that you are putting 100% trust and control of the contents of that wallet with that third party.

 Cold storage.